 The Pantry Program and Subscribe & Save have now been permitted in Amazon Stores worldwide.

 The main themed question to come from the subject of storefronts was guidance on how best to optimise your storefront so it organically ranks better on Google.
 As Storefronts seem to be outranking individual products on the organic Google search results it was something everyone was interested in.
 This is a question that kept flying around with no clear answer.
 Amazon did confirm that they have not produced any guidelines on this.

-This service checks to proactively prevent counterfeits of transparency enabled products from reaching customers and allows customers to authenticate any transparency enabled products.
+We heard that this service proactively prevent counterfeits of transparency enabled products from reaching customers and allows customers to authenticate any transparency enabled products.
 Since this program has been put in place, there have been 0 incidences of counterfeiting.